-- What is important for you is also to shortly pitch in 30 seconds what differentiates you and your company from your competitors.
-That need to be clear.
+- What is important for you is also to short pitch in 30 seconds what differentiates you and your company from your competitors.
+That needs to be clear.

 In today’s really hectic business life it is vital to quickly make a difference.
-Humans judge other humans by their behavior, looks, speech etc. the first minutes they meet.
+Humans judge other humans by their behaviour, looks, speech, etc. the first minutes they meet.
 Therefore you really need to use the first minutes to gain their trust and stand out from the rest.

-The clients wants to hear about your understanding of their specific problems or situation and how you can solve those.
+The clients want to hear about your understanding of their specific problems or situation and how you can solve those.
 This why they agree to meet you.

-If they were interested in were you have your offices, how nice it is to work at your office, or anything else, they would have gone to your web and read it there.
+If they were interested in where you have your offices, how nice it is to work at your office, or anything else, they would have gone to your web and read it there.